krakend/krakend-martian/README.md

   {"msg":"you rock!"}
  ```

-And check the logs of the KrakenD: the request modifiers has done their job!
+And check the logs of the KrakenD: the request modifiers have done their job!
 See how `{"msg":"you rock!"}` was added to the payload.

 ```